 A person with dementia will eventually lose the brain functions necessary to make the kind of fast decisions and reactions they need to drive safely.
 This is because even though there are different types of dementia, all types are reflective of damage to the brain.
 Also, dementia is progressive so the symptoms will get worse over time.
 Alzheimer's disease is the most common type of dementia.

-How people with dementia’s driving skills are specifically affected depends on how far the dementia has progressed, as well as which parts of the brain are damaged.
+How the driving skills of people with dementia are specifically affected depends on how far the dementia has progressed, as well as which parts of the brain are damaged.
 To drive safely, different parts of the brain all work together in a complex process to:

 In addition, all of this has to happen quickly.
 Many additional problems that are common with dementia make driving unsafe, including: